 US and Canada

 - Active Member: Plastic surgeon who is board certified by The American Board of Plastic Surgery® (ABPS®) or The Royal College of Physicians and Surgeons of Canada® and/or the Corporation Professionnelle des Médecins du Québec.
 All active members must complete one year as a candidate member, prior to being elevated to Active Membership.

 - Candidate for Active Membership: Plastic surgeon who has completed residency and fellowship training and is eligible for board certification by The American Board of Plastic Surgery® (ABPS®) or The Royal College of Physicians and Surgeons of Canada® and/or the Corporation Professionnelle des Médecins du Québec.
 All applicants for active membership must serve as a candidate for a minimum of one year.

-- Resident and Fellows Membership: Includes residents actively engaged in an accredited plastic surgery residency program in the U.S. or Canada and fellows actively engaged in an ACGME accredited or private fellowship in the U.S. or Canada
+- Resident and Fellows Membership: Includes residents actively engaged in an accredited plastic surgery residency program in the U.S. or Canada and fellows actively engaged in an ACGME accredited or private fellowship in the U.S. or Canada.

 - Life Members: Life Active Members do not pay dues but shall pay an annual fee.
 Life Active Members may not hold office but shall have the other rights and privileges of Active Membership